Off the beaten path around AnuradhapuraThis page is about less-frequented places of interest in the

 Anuradhapura is the largest archaeological site in the country, it’s a must for study trips.
 Mihintale in only 10 km distance is not on each and every bus group’s itinerary but visited by many foreigners.
 Both historical sites, however, have a lot of undisturbed places, for example the Ashokarama in the very north of Anuradhapura or the Rajagirilena in Mihintale are left out on most shortlists of attractions, although they could count as highlights.
 Another major natural attraction in the Anuradhapura area is Wilpattu National Park.
 Most guests enjoy a half-day safari including the central lakes or ponds called Villus as highlights.
 Less crowded is the coastline of Wilpattu, the ancient Tambapanni, which can be reached on full-day safaris.

-Lonesome places in the surroundings of Anuradhapura and Mihintale
+Lonesome places in surroundings of Anuradhapura & Mihintale

 2**stars & rarely visited